rakia drink

 Rakia Distillation

-In Part One, we saw how the distillation process evolved over the millenniums, without mainly focusing on the details of the actual process at present times.
+In Part One, we saw how the distillation process evolved over the millenniums without mainly focusing on the details of the actual process at present times.
 This post will look at the types of distillation most commonly used for making rakia.

-Simply, distillation is the process in which a liquid is vaporized (turned to steam), recondensed (turned back into a liquid), and collected in a container.4
+Distillation is the process in which a liquid is vaporized (turned to steam), recondensed (turned back into a liquid), and collected in a container.4

 The last objective is even more important for the fruit spirits; We must recognize the raw material from which the spirit was obtained.